-Moreover, our continued implementation of these programs may disrupt our operations and performance.
+Our continued implementation of the 2023 Restructuring Plan or any other programs may disrupt our operations and performance.
 As a result, we cannot assure you that we will realize these benefits.
 If, for any reason, the benefits we realize are less than our estimates or the implementation of these growth initiatives, strategies, operating plans, and cost reduction and restructuring initiatives adversely affect our operations or cost more or take longer to effectuate than we expect, or if our assumptions prove inaccurate, our business, financial condition, and results of operations may be materially adversely affected.